OptivolveSadrulNashid/react-quizbees/README.md

-# Getting Started with Create React App
+# Getting Started with QuizBees

-This project
+This project is a small app for having fun in preset questions data.

 ## Available Scripts